 Despite operating on a clichéd science fiction premise, “Wreck of the Robot” maintains a chilling, horror-themed atmosphere from start to finish.
 Specifically, the Saticons dwell exclusively in the shadows, sway from side-to-side in a most unnerving manner, and wait until the middle of the night to break into the Jupiter 2 and steal the Robot—all aspects that, when accentuated by Herrmann’s aforementioned “The Flashlight” tune, contribute to the Saticons’ foreboding presence overall.

 4) Attack of the Monster Plants

 Banished from the Jupiter 2, Dr. Smith discovers an alien plant species capable of replicating both animate and inanimate matter.
-Hoping to gain leverage over the Robinson family, Dr. Smith lures Judy into one of the flower pods—with a terrifying outcome.
+Hoping to gain leverage over the Robinson family, Dr. Smith stands around idly as Judy enters one of the flower pods—with a terrifying outcome.